REFOUFI/riiid-/README.md

 second code is the pipeline for testing , implented directly on kaggle

-our score and ranking in this competetion doesn't reflect really the score of light lgbm ( our final score is based on novomber submiision ) ,before moving to a transformrers based approach
+our score and ranking in this competetion doesn't reflect really the score of light lgbm ( our final score is based on novomber submiision ) ,before moving to a transformrers

+Saint ++ is a transformers implemnted on pytorch based on Riid paper called SAINT , wich was an update of their previous work ( the main change in features used , positionel encoding , inputs in encoder block )

  vivement les prochaine competetions